bheemaguli/api-pagination-sandbox/README.md

 # API Sandbox with Random Bad Responses and Pagination

 ## Overview
 This project provides a sandbox environment for a paginated API that serves newspaper articles.
-The API simulates random internal server errors (HTTP 500) for up to 5 requests per user, allowing developers to test error handling and pagination logic.
+The API simulates random internal server errors (HTTP 500), allowing developers to test error handling and pagination logic.

 ## Features
-- Paginated API endpoint (`/articles`) with customizable `page` and `per_page` parameters.
+- Paginated API endpoint (`/articles`) with customizable `page` parameters.
 - Randomized HTTP 500 responses for testing error handling.
 - Dockerized setup using Docker Compose.